pikvm/pikvm/README.md

 * Continued use of Pi-KVM OS - all the software will be fully open.
 * It will cost about $100 - or less, we are working to make it as cheap as possible.

-Sounds interesting?
-[Subscribe in this form](https://docs.google.com/forms/d/1LA6iEYVtbJULvMDNktyNQMI4N9SYdNG03Wh9WK-80cM) or join to https://discord.gg/bpmXfz5 and we will let you know when you can purchase the board.
-Prototypes will be ready in Q4 2020, and pre-orders will be available sooner.
+**Sounds interesting?
+[Subscribe in this form](https://docs.google.com/forms/d/1LA6iEYVtbJULvMDNktyNQMI4N9SYdNG03Wh9WK-80cM)** or join to https://discord.gg/bpmXfz5 and we will let you know when you can purchase the board. **Prototypes will be ready in Q4 2020**, and pre-orders will be available sooner.
 If you are considering ordering a wholesale lot, please email to mdevaev@gmail.com.

 -----